 Safety and Health Protection on the Job in Vermont Poster Required

-The Safety and Health Protection on the Job in Vermont is a job safety law poster by the Vermont Department Of Labor.
+The Safety and Health Protection on the Job in Vermont is a labor law posters poster by the Vermont Department Of Labor.
 This is a mandatory posting for all employers in Vermont, and businesses who fail to comply may be subject to fines or sanctions.

 This poster must be posted in a conspicuous place by all employers so that all employees can see it.
 This poster describes the right that employees have to a safe workplace, how to request an inspection, how an employee can file a complaint against an employer for being discriminated against with respect to this law, and other rights employees have regarding health and safety.